doctorfree/MusicPlayerPlus/markdown/asciijulia.1.md

 date: March 27, 2022
 ---
 # NAME
-asciijulia - Display an Asciimatics animated zoom on a Julia Set
+asciijulia - Display an ASCIImatics animated zoom on a Julia Set

 # SYNOPSIS
 **asciijulia** [-h] [-a AUDIO] [-c CYCLE] [-x XVALUE] [-y YVALUE]

 # DESCRIPTION
-The *asciijulia* command plays one of the Asciimatics animations included in MusicPlayerPlus.
+The *asciijulia* command plays one of the ASCIImatics animations included in MusicPlayerPlus.
 Command line options can be used to tell *asciijulia* to play animations for a specified number of cycles, what complex number to use as the starting point for calculations, and which audio file to use as accompaniment.